jrouwe/JoltPhysics/Docs/Architecture.md

 If you want cross platform determinism then please turn on the CROSS_PLATFORM_DETERMINISTIC option in CMake.
 This will make the library approximately 8% slower but the simulation will be deterministic regardless of:

-* Compiler used to compile the library (tested MSVC2022 vs clang)
+* Compiler used to compile the library (tested MSVC2022, clang, gcc and emscripten)
 * Configuration (Debug, Release or Distribution)
 * OS (tested Windows, macOS, Linux)
 * Architecture (x86 or ARM).